AymanDev/AymanDev/README.md

 - [X] Implement virtual list with and w/o observer
 - [X] Finish game
 - [X] Finish game with online features
-- [ ] Finish personal medium/big web application
+- [X] Finish personal medium/big web application
-- [ ] Rewrite my medium application to Rust for learning
+- [X] Rewrite my medium application to Rust for learning
+- [ ] Rewrite/Write game with full loop on Rust
+- [ ] Create 3d game with Bevy and Rust
+- [ ] Find a wife who will love and appreciate me and my goals *(i think its impossible)*

 ## Little info about me 🫶🏻